KX Software Engineer Salary in Greater London Area | £49.6K-£80K+ | Levels.fyi

 The median Software Engineer compensation in Greater London Area package at KX totals £80K per year.
-View the base salary, stock, and bonus breakdowns for KX's total compensation packages.
+View the base salary, equity, and bonus breakdowns for KX's total compensation packages.
 Last updated: 10/1/2025

 Company